dirkk/xquery-webapp-skeleton/README.md

 Once the server evaluates the view's result, said result ist included into `/layouts/default.html` and returned to the user.

+If the server receives a request containing the "X-Requested-With" (common in AJAX calls) the default.html is replaced by ajax.html to provide an empty template for ajax requests.

     .
     ├── controllers